juanjodevio/fluentdlt/CONTRIBUTING.md

 - Group related tests in classes
 - Use fixtures from `conftest.py` for common setups

+**Test Databases:**
+- DuckDB files from integration tests are stored in `tests/.test_dbs/`
+- This directory is gitignored and cleaned before each test run
+- All test pipelines write to a single `test.duckdb` file (efficient!)
+- SQLite test databases are created in temporary files and cleaned up automatically

 ### Adding Integration Tests

 Integration tests use Alembic migrations for test data: